One-man band: Developments

 Since the development of Musical Instrument Digital Interface (MIDI) in the 1980s, musicians have also incorporated chest-mounted MIDI drum pads, foot-mounted electronic drum triggers.
 Some "one-man bands" use organ-style pedal keyboards to perform basslines.
 A small number of MIDI enthusiasts use custom-made MIDI controllers connected to different parts of their bodies to trigger music on synthesizers.
 Custom-made MIDI controllers range from wind-operated controllers to small triggers mounted on the arms or feet.
 At a certain point, the use of body MIDI controllers may come to resemble performance art, because the musical sounds are triggered by the performer assuming certain poses or dancing.
 One of the pioneers of this performance art is McRorie Live Electronic, who uses drum sensors on his shoes, tom sensors on his chest, separate rhythm and bass keyboards and vocal lead instruments.

-Non-musical meanings

-The term is also used in a general sense to refer to a person who runs a small business alone (a sole-proprietorship business), particularly if the operation requires that person to assume multiple different roles, in a manner akin to the way a musical "one-man band" performer plays different instruments and sings at the same time.
-In some small businesses, the owner also produces the product or service, markets it and delivers it to clients.
-In TV news, the phrase refers to a reporter who also functions as their own cameraperson via the use of a tripod.

-In 2011, professional wrestler Heath Slater climbed to fame with the nickname "The One-Man Rock Band", which was later changed to "The One-Man Southern Rock Band" in reference to his being billed from West Virginia.